PentaHelix/pentahelix.github.io/_posts/2015-02-28-ASCII-Effect.md

 So, what happens in these file?
 The script initializes the Shader in Start(), and then sets the texture to the current RenderTexture in Update().
 The shader then goes through every single pixel and returns a color for it.
 Right now, we simply return the unchanged values, so there should not appear any effect on the camera.

 To start with the ASCII Effect, we first pixelate the view.
-To do this we simply modify  the shader:
+To do this we simply modify  the frag method in the shader:

 ###Shader
 ```glsl